Table of Contents

 Again, it doesn't feel natural to do this.
 It's totally normal to want to look at your target, your fellow tree, and sway and scrape at the air to give yourself some space.

-But the wiser choice is to go within, to go back to your roots.
+But the wiser choice is not to blame a relationship but to go within, to go back to your roots.

-Whether you're mentally checked out at work or mentally checked out in a relationship, the common root structure always applies:
+Whether you're mentally checked out at work or mentally or emotionally checked out in a relationship, the common root structure always applies: